sidebase/nuxt-auth/README.md

     method: "GET",
     headers: {
       "Content-Type": "application/json",
-      // Ensure that the JWT tokens are encoded, when you are passing it around.
+      // Ensure that the JWT tokens are encoded when you are passing them around.
-      Authorization: "Bearer " + token.email,
+      Authorization: `Bearer ${token.email}`,
     },
   };